nipho2009/ALC/README.md

 Pixel Art Maker is created with HTML, CSS and JavaScript. jQuery library is used to access the DOM elements and make changes.

-Event listener is created for the button submit and ckick on the table cell's.
+Event listener is created for the click on the table cell's.